TSVB is a set of visualization types that you configure and display on dashboards.

 - Improve performance

-- Click Panel options, then open the Index pattern selection mode options next to the Index pattern dropdown.
+- Open the Index pattern selection mode options next to the Index pattern dropdown.

-From the Index pattern drodpown, select the index pattern, then select the Time field.
+- From the Index pattern drodpown, select the data view, then select the Time field and Interval.

 Configure the seriesedit

 Each TSVB visualization shares the same options to create a Series.
 Each series can be thought of as a separate Elasticsearch aggregation.
-For each series, the Options control the styling and Elasticsearch options, and are inherited from Panel options.
+The Options control the styling and Elasticsearch options, and are inherited from Panel options.
 When you have separate options for each series, you can compare different Elasticsearch indices, and view two time ranges from the same index.

 To configure the value of each series, select the function, then configure the function inputs.
 Only the last function is displayed.

-- From the Aggregation dropdown, select the function for the series.
+From the Aggregation dropdown, select the function for the series.
+TSVB provides you with shortcuts for some frequently-used functions:

 To display each group separately, select one of the following options from the Group by dropdown: